Behaviors

 Close

-Note that the Close behavior is not the only way conversations can close while assigned to your assistant.
-Quiq's normal inactivity and close timers apply to assistants, just like they do to live agents.
+Note that the Close behavior is not the only way conversations can close while assigned to your agent.
+Quiq's normal inactivity and close timers apply to agents, just like they do to live agents.
 For example, if you ask the customer a question but they don't respond, the conversation will be automatically inactivated and then automatically closed according to your system timer configuration.
 This is colloquially referred to as dropoff.
-You don't need to explicitly handle it in your assistant flows.
+You don't need to explicitly handle it in your agent flows.
 Use the close behavior when you have reason to believe the conversation is over.

 Classic Design Elements